guotechfin/KrunoKnego.github.io/_posts/2014-08-28-simple-regex-twig-extension.md

 a templating engine I would definitely recommend you to start using twig.

-Before you start writing your own extensions first check twigs filters and functions because oftentimes there is some hidden feature you might have missed.Tw
+Before you start writing your own extensions first check twigs filters and functions because oftentimes there is some hidden feature you might have missed.